- How do I make an appointment with the Career Center?

 What should I do after graduation?

 There are many options which can include obtaining a job/internship, going to graduate school, or obtaining a fellowship.
-Meeting with a career counselor can help you to further solidify your plans for after graduation.
+Meeting with a career advisor can help you to further solidify your plans for after graduation.

 What do I do if I’ve never had a “real job” before?

-We suggest making an appointment with a career counselor so that we can review your past experiences and discuss ways that you can start building your resume materials.
+We suggest making an appointment with a career advisor so that we can review your past experiences and discuss ways that you can start building your resume materials.
 Getting involved on campus through clubs, athletics, volunteer efforts/community service, and other activities is a great way to get started.

 What should I wear to an interview?

 Interviewers decide whether or not they like your appearance well before they will assess your abilities or personality.
 Men should wear conservative, dark-colored suits with collared shirts, and ties, as well as polished shoes.
 Women should also wear suits and should wear stockings, professional pumps, conservative make-up, and simple jewelry.
 Grooming is extremely important for both men and women (shaving, wearing deodorant, and refraining from the use of cologne/perfume).
 If you are not sure what to wear on an interview, please ask one of the staff members of the Career Center.
+For more details, see our "Dress for Success" guide on our website.

 How do you answer the “strengths” and “weaknesses” questions on an interview?